-Residential areas in the Structure Plan area are generally not included in a precinct because they are anticipated to experience limited change due to inclusion in the Heritage Overlay and smaller lot sizes.
+Residential areas in the Structure Plan Area are generally not included in a precinct because they are anticipated to experience limited change due to inclusion in the Heritage Overlay and smaller lot sizes.

-Figure 54 - General example of how a FAR of 4:1 can result in different design outcomes based on relationship with other built form controls including building height, street wall heights and setbacks (Hodyl & Co 2023).
+Figure 54 - General example of how a FAR of 4:1 can result in different design outcomes based on relationship with other built form controls including building height, street wall heights and setbacks (Hodyl & Co 2024).

-Figure 55- Summary of the different built form design outcomes and relationship to the design objectives (Hodyl & Co 2023).and setbacks (Hodyl & Co 2023).
+Figure 55- Summary of the different built form design outcomes and relationship to the design objectives (Hodyl & Co 2024).